chrisfordFausta/Robust-server-structure-Assessment/src/notes.md

 DELETE PATH
     /uses/:useId                (Delete a use metric by ID)

-* GET & POST requests are not allowed on the uses route status is set to 405
+* PUT & POST requests are not allowed on the uses route status is set to 405

 * DELETE request responds w/sendStatus(204)